microsoft/MPPC23-Power-Apps/lab2/README.md

 ![](./assets/image007.png)

+If you don't see the app like the above screenshot, there could be multiple issues.

 > [!IMPORTANT]
 >
-> If you don't see the app like the above screenshot, there could be multiple issues.
->
 > - The data import could still be pending
 >
 >     This should be fixed easily, you can refresh the data by selecting the **bin icon** in the left navigation bar, select the **ellipsis** (...) and select **Refresh**.
 This will refresh the data.
 It might take a couple minutes, so make sure to try it every 30 seconds.
 >
 >    ![Screenshot of refreshing a Dataverse table.](./assets/fix-data-import.png)

+> [!IMPORTANT]
 >
 > - The left gallery (RecordsGallery1) could be showing the wrong fields
 >